BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit São Paulo if I want to experience its vibrant street art scene and outdoor festivals?
+When is the absolute best time to visit São Paulo if I want to experience the city at its liveliest, but without the overwhelming summer heat?

-What's a common cultural faux pas I should be aware of in São Paulo?
+What's a common cultural faux pas I should be aware of as a visitor in São Paulo?

 Ready to Plan Your Trip?